SwampertX/cv/pnc2024/letter.typ

 #link("https://www.irif.fr/reciprog/index")[RECIPROG project] in Nantes, France,
 where it was well received.

-In 2022, I worked on the formalization of the Modules system of Coq in MetaCoq during my undergraduate internship under the guidance of Nicolas Tabareau.
-Alongside Martin Henz and Yue Yang, I co-authored my
+In 2022, I worked on formalizing the Modules system of Coq in MetaCoq during my undergraduate internship with Nicolas Tabareau.
+Together with co-supervisors Martin Henz and Yue Yang, I wrote my
 #link("https://github.com/SwampertX/undergraduate-thesis")[bachelor's thesis] on
-this topic, which received an A grade from the National University of Singapore, where I completed a dual bachelor's degree in Mathematics and Computer Science.
+the same topic, which received an A grade from the National University of Singapore, thus completing a dual bachelor's degree in Computer Science and Mathematics with Highest Distinction.

-During the first two semesters of my Master's Year 1 (M1) in 2023-24, I studied the formalization of type theory in type theory via Category with Families under the supervision of Ambrus Kaposi.
+During the first two semesters of my Master's Year 1 (M1) in 2023-24, I studied the categorical formalization of type theory via Category with Families under the supervision of Ambrus Kaposi.
 This project culminated in a small formalization of (a less-dependent version of) Category with Families in Agda.
-Among the courses I studied in M1,
+Besides, among the courses I studied in M1,
 #link("http://www.lix.polytechnique.fr/Labo/Samuel.Mimram/teaching/INF551/")[INF551
 Computational Logic], taught by Samuel Mimram, was the most relevant to my research interests.
-I was awarded full marks (20/20) in this course, where I implemented, for the final project, a dependent type-checker / proof-assistant supporting Dependent Function, Equality, and Natural Number types.
+I was awarded full marks (20/20) in this course, where I implemented, for the final project, a dependent type-checker / proof-assistant supporting Dependent Function types, Equality types, and Natural Number types.

-As an international student studying in Paris, I am seeking funding to attend the autumn school, which I am eager to join but cannot afford without financial assistance.
-I believe this is an excellent opportunity to further my research and connect with like-minded researchers and peers, as I enter my final year in my master's programme.
+As an international student studying in the expensive city of Paris, I am seeking funding to attend the autumn school, which I am eager to join but cannot afford without financial assistance.
+I believe this is an excellent opportunity to further my research and connect with like-minded researchers and peers, as I enter my final year in my master's programme and get ready for my PhD.

 Thank you very much for considering my application, and I look forward to your favorable response.